dflaten/JavaPractice/DataStructuresAndAlgorithms/Backtracking/Backtracking.md

     */
     public static int solveNQueens(int n) {
         List<List<Integer>> results = new ArrayList<>();
+        /**
-        // This creates a list of integers size n filled with -1 List<Integer> solution = new ArrayList<Integer> (Collections.nCopies(n, -1));
+         * This creates a list of integers size n filled with -1
+         * This array represents a solution as the queen placement storing
+         * the row with its index and the column as the value for each queen.
+         * IE: for a solution with n = 4 it would be stored as:
+         * solution: [2,4,1,3] (See last image above) */
+        List<Integer> solution = new ArrayList<Integer> (Collections.nCopies(n, -1));

         solveNQueensRec(n, solution, 0, results);